oligazar/AndroidMovies/README.md

 ===================================

-This is a Kotlin project that uses some Android Architecture Components (LiveData, ViewModel and Room) with Coroutines and dependency injection by flawors.
+This is a Kotlin project that uses some Android Architecture Components (LiveData, ViewModel and Room) with Coroutines and dependency injection by flavors.

 ## Details
 * Kotlin